Typing Speed and Accuracy Calculator

 Frequently asked questions

-What is a good net typing speed in WPM for office or data entry jobs?
+What's a good typing speed for office work or programming?